Prof Margaret Otlowski

 Margaret has served in various senior administrative roles within the University.
 She was Associate Dean for Research 2003-2004 and served as Deputy Head of School from 2005-2009.
 In 2010, she took up the role of Dean and Head of School.
-She has also been a member of the Research College Board, Chair of the Human Research Ethics Committee (Social Sciences) and currently member of the Senior Management Team.
+She has also been a member of the Research College Board (now the University Research Committee), Chair of the Human Research Ethics Committee (Social Sciences) and currently member of the Senior Management Team.
 She has participated extensively in community activities and is currently member of the Royal Hobart Hospital Clinical Ethics Committee and Honorary Consul for Switzerland.
 Margaret has maintained strong links with practice through quasi-judicial tribunal work and is currently member of the Anti-Discrimination Tribunal.
-She serves on various state and national boards and committees including as member of two of the National Health and Medical Research Council’s principal committees for the 2009-2012 triennium: the Australian Health Ethics Committee and the Human Genetics Advisory Committee.
+She serves on various state and national boards and committees including as member of two of the National Health and Medical Research Council's principal committees for the 2012-2015 triennium: the Australian Health Ethics Committee and the Human Genetics Advisory Committee.
 She has had a fulfilling teaching career, having received recognition for excellence in teaching through a Teaching Excellence Award and various Teaching Merit Certificates.
 Margaret has been responsible for the supervision/co-supervision of a number of successful postgraduate students (both PhD and LLM candidates) as well as being involved as consultant supervisor for quite a number of other candidates.